Top 21 Best Things To Do in London with 9 Fresh Alternatives

 Families and history buffs will find excitement in uncovering London’s past through history tours, while film enthusiasts can visit iconic locations from beloved movies like Harry Potter, Sherlock Holmes, and Doctor Who on dedicated movie tours.

-Full-day tours allow you to experience London’s highlights in one go, great for those short on time or looking to see it all.
+Full-day tours in London allow you to experience the city’s highlights in one go, great for those short on time or looking to see it all.
 You’ll also find day trips to nearby top destinations such as Stonehenge, Bath, Oxford, and the Cotswolds.

 Top 21 Things to Do in London